 Cornus sanguinea is a deciduous Shrub growing to 3 m (9ft 10in).

-It is hardy to zone 5 and is not frost tender.
-It is in flower from Jun to July, and the seeds ripen in September.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Insects.
+See above for USDA hardiness.
+It is hardy to UK zone 5 and is not frost tender.
+It is in flower from June to July, and the seeds ripen in September.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Insects.

 It can grow in semi-shade (light woodland) or no shade.
 It prefers moist soil.